BHX2/BottlenoseDB/README.md

 ```
 mammal /= cat
 ```

-##Components / Relationships
+###Components / Relationships
-Use *.* to indicate the existence of a component or relationship.
-This can be paired with *=* to assign the role.
+Use `.` to indicate the existence of a component or relationship.
+This can be paired with `=` to assign the role.
 Both the component/relationship or assigned entity should be noun phrases.
 If the attribute is in the form of a verb phrase use **Actions** as described below.
 ```
 cat.owner = John
 ```

-##Actions
+###Actions
-Use *.* followed by a verb phrase and parenthesis to indicate an action.
+Use `.` followed by a verb phrase and parentheses to indicate an action.
 All verb phrases should be affirmative and in the present tense.
-Comma-seperated direct objects may be placed within the parens.
-In order to indicate a negative verb phrase *!* should be prefixed before the direct object rather than introducing negatives alongside the verb component.
+Comma-seperated direct objects may be placed within the parentheses.
+In order to indicate a negative verb phrase `!` should be prefixed before the direct object rather than introducing negatives alongside the verb component.
 ```
 cat.sleeps()
 cat.eats(mouse)